sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 to the CoSWID tag document location in the (composite) file-system hierarchy.

 - path-elements (index 26): This group provides the ability to apply a directory structure to the path expressions for files defined in a payload or evidence items.
+This is done by allowing child directory and file items to be provided.

 - process-name (index 27): The process name as it will be found in the endpoint's process table.